evanfp582/P2P_Fileshare/README.md

 # How to Run
 Explained below is how to run each component in the P2P Fileshare Software System.
 You may need to enable permission to run powershell scripts, as by default they tend to be blocked from direct execution.
-Futhermore, before execution, make sure that you have an output and hashes folder created.
+Furthermore, before execution, make sure that you have an output and hashes folder created.
+All peers, regardless of type, must be run in the same location as the 2 helper libraries and the security files.

 ## Tracker
 Acts as a central peer discovery mechanism for the P2P protocol.
 Stores and distributes the current peers in the swarm.
 Always running.